jrpool/jsonresume-theme-a11y/README.md

 You can determine the title of the document that will contain your résumé.
 Do this by including a `title` property at the root level of your source file.
 Make the value of the `title` property an object with 2 properties: `format` and `data`.
 The value of `format` is `hide`, and the value of `data` is the title, as a string.

-### Introducers (`legend`)
+### Translation (`legend`)

 #### Introduction

-You can decide how “introducers” are rendered.

-Introducers can appear in the following forms:

-- Heading of a list
-- Prefix of a string
+You can make the theme translate some strings into other strings.

-- Metafact (fact revealed to a parser or conditionally displayed)
+The translatable strings include some headings, prefixes, and metafacts (facts revealed to a parser or conditionally displayed).

-Under various conditions, a string may be rendered as one or another of these introducers.
-When it is rendered as a metafact, it appears as a hover-triggered tooltip and is accessible to assistive technologies.

 #### Examples